pvdz/zeparser3/tests/testcases/labels/await/in_sloppy_1.md

 Parsed with the module goal.

 `````
-throws: Tokenizer error!
+throws: Parser error!
-    Was looking for a character that starts an expression, found `:` (58 / 0x3a) instead
+  Cannot use this name (await) as a variable name because: Await is illegal as var name with module goal

 await: x
      ^------- error